Browsing Category

 It feels like just yesterday I was first arriving in Thailand, choosing a place to live and figuring out how to survive driving on those roads.
 And now, here I am, thousands of miles away, both literally and metaphorically.
 Back home, watching the leaves fall and feeling the silence of the empty fields and sky, I have finally had the time and space to reflect.

 It was a mix of exciting, scary, overwhelming, exhilarating, lonely, intense, fun and filled with experiences I will never forget.
-I was lucky to have been able to travel to so many places I’ve always wanted to go, from finally exploring Angkor Wat in Cambodia, to riding on the back of a motorbike through the busy streets of Ho Chi Minh, to travelling by bullet train in Japan.
+I was lucky to have been able to travel to so many places I’ve always wanted to go, from finally exploring Angkor Wat in Cambodia, to riding on the back of a motorbike through the busy streets of Ho Chi Minh City, to travelling by bullet train in Japan.
 I will never forget the views from the top of the rocks I climbed in Laos, swimming with sharks in the Maldives, or sliding down a sand dune in the Qatari desert.
 I was so lucky to have explored so much of Asia.
 And in Thailand itself- swimming in the sea at sunset, watching monks collect alms on my way to work, swinging between coconut trees, snorkelling with rainbow colored fish, kayaking to paradise beaches, watching elephants from my room… there have been so many beautiful moments and memories here.

 And some of my favourite moments were those with the people I met.
 Laughing with my hairdresser and patting her chihuahua.
 The two guys who gave me a lift back to my hotel after a night ocean swim on the back of their motorbike.
 The people at the restaurants who knew what I’d always order- plain rice and watermelon smoothie.
 And the friends I met- our beach walks and hiding from thunderstorms under the tables of restaurants, getting our boat stuck in the lillies and going to hundreds of temples.